CodeStory/fluent-http/README.md

 Before we take an in-depth look at fluent-http, you can go take a look at samples [here](https://github.com/CodeStory/fluent-samples) if it's how you prefer to learn.

+## Production Mode vs Development mode

+By default, fluent-http runs in `developement mode`.

+- It reloads the routes each time something changes in `app` folder
+- It provides `.map` and `.source` for coffee and less files
+- It serves [livereload](http://livereload.com/) protocol to refresh the browser on each static file change

+In production mode:

+- Stops looking for changes in `app` folder
+- Doesn't serve `.map` and `.source` files
+- It caches static resources as much as possible in memory
+- It activates gzip compression on every request

+We encourage you to use production mode whenever you deploy you website in real life and *not* activate it in dev mode.
+To activate production mode, start the JVM with `-DPROD_MODE=true`.

 ## Static pages